Polygonatum biflorum, multiflorum or odoratum

 Convallamarin, convallarin, quercitol, gum, sugar, starch, pectin, and vitamin A.

 All aerial parts of Solomon’s Seal are poisonous.
 No other contraindications are known.

 2-4 grams of dried herb per day.
 If taking it twice a day put 2g of dried herb in 1 cup boiling water, cover and steep for 15 minutes and then drink.
 You can take Solomon’s Seal in the morning as a laxative.

 1:3 herbal tincture: 10 drops to 1 dropper-full, when needed but no more than 3 x day.

 I had a client who had fallen and torn the muscles in their lower back, it was very painful for her.
 I advised her to rub in Solomon’s Seal Cream when needed but to also take 10 drops of Solomon’s Seal tincture 3 x day.
 Due to the nature of the fall and the extreme pain she was experiencing we ended up using 1 dropper-full 3 x day and it worked well.
 She was back to work a lot quicker than her physiotherapist expected.
 I do let my clients know that the dried Solomon’s Seal root that I purchase is organically grown in the USA on a small permaculture farm.
-Treat it like gold and only use when needed so we allow it to replenish naturally.
+Treat it like gold and only use it when needed so we allow the plant to replenish naturally.

 A Modern Herbal by Mrs. M. Grieve p: 749

 The Earthwise Herbal by Matthew Wood p: 397.